binkley/homebrewery-files/witch.md

 When you take the **Attack** action, you can forgo one of your own attacks to allow your familiar to make one attack with its Reaction.

 When your familiar makes an attack, it adds your proficiency bonus to the attack roll and the damage roll, and can’t cast or deliver spells.

+#### Level 11: Cauldron Magic

+You learn the _Tasha&rsquo;s Bubbling Cauldron_ spell.
+It is always prepared, counts as a Witch spell for you, and can only be cast this way as a ritual even though it does not normally have the Ritual tag.

 #### Level 12: Pointing Curse